algolia/search-bundle/UPGRADE-4.0.md

     'foo',
     Post::class,
     $this->get('doctrine')->getManager(),
-    // all the optional parameters are sent as once in the $requestOptions [
+    // all the optional parameters are now sent as once in the $requestOptions [
         'page'                 => 0,
         'hitsPerPage'          => 20,